erp12/erp12.github.io/_src/content/post/clj-default-arg.md

 Although Clojure doesn't have the ability to specify the default value of a function argument, it is common to use multiple function signatures to achieve serve the same purpose.
 We can also "destructure" a variadic function (function is arbitrary number of arguments) to get default argument values.

-#### Simple Example
+### Simple Example

 A great example of having default values for function arguments is the `range`.
 Of course, this function is [built into Clojure](https://clojuredocs.org/clojure.core/range) but it makes a great demonstration of default argument values.

 Below is an implementation of a function that has a similar behavior as `range`, except it returns a vector.
-Lets call our function `my-range` and write it to take the same arguments as `range`.
+Let's call our function `my-range` and write it to take the same arguments as `range`.

 ```clj
 (defn my-range